WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 This, this will likely be the largest endeavor in making an OC if you don't just want to use the default lines already created.

-The `dialogueTree` table contains all the lines the NPC will have relating to vore, or interacting with their dialogue box, you can either define unique lines to your NPC by editing or adding lines to the contexts already there.
+The `dialogueTree` table points to all the lines the NPC will have for various interactions, you can either define unique lines to your NPC by editing or adding lines to the contexts already there, all the dialogue itself should be contained in the `sbqTemplate.dialogue` file

 The dialogue tree has multiple starts relating to different contexts, only the start of each part of the tree is pre defined and must be used, after the start, one can delete or change anything about the tree to make it behave as they wish for their NPC, and get as specific in context of a certain vore type as they wish with their lines by checking the current settings.